The quiet death of academic tenure

 After all, the purpose of a university education is not to shield young minds from offensive ideas but to teach them to stress-test those ideas, exposing students to even the most unsettling arguments so that they learn to face the naked horrors of history, think critically about opinions, challenge bad ideas, and dismantle them with reason and logic rather than simply learning to dismiss them and hope for the best.

 But this lesson has not been learned.
 Earlier this year, Oklahoma enacted an executive order eliminating tenure at all public universities in the state, except for research universities.
-Virginia State University terminated six tenured professors without due process, replacing them with more junior researchers.
+Even at smaller institutions, tenure can be a vital protection for faculty who may bring unwanted attention on their institution or who step out of line when their institutions come under political pressure.
+For example, Virginia State University terminated six tenured professors without due process, replacing them with more junior researchers.
 The university told Inside Higher Ed that the changes were made because of “programmatic adjustments.”
-In 2015, the Wisconsin state government modified protections for tenure by giving the University of Wisconsin Board of Regents the power to set tenure policies.
-In 2021, Georgia changed its policies to make dismissing tenured professors for underperformance easier.
-The following year, Florida implemented a mandatory post-tenure review, and, Kansas simplified the process for dismissing tenured faculty.
-And in 2023, Texas, a hotbed for censorship, significantly weakened tenure to let administrators fire faculty for “unprofessional conduct that adversely affects the institution.”
-As this trend continues, and tenure is slowly degraded, more universities will feel emboldened to target faculty who express unpopular views, and classrooms will resemble less the marketplace of ideas and more a Soviet assembly designed to instill consensus.
+In 2021, Kansas simplified the process for dismissing tenured faculty.
+In 2023, Texas, a hotbed for censorship, significantly weakened tenure to let administrators fire faculty for “unprofessional conduct that adversely affects the institution.”
+As this trend continues, and tenure or other formal academic freedom protections are slowly degraded, more universities will feel emboldened to target faculty who express unpopular views, and classrooms will resemble less the marketplace of ideas with watered down curricula that have the primary aim of avoiding controversy.

-Tenure is not a perfect system, and it never was.
+Strong academic freedoms are vital for a vibrant and productive faculty body.
+Those protections can take a variety of forms, and are worth defending in all of those forms.
 And, by the way, Lovejoy’s free-speech advocacy had its limits.
 During the McCarthy era, he argued that communist professors should be fired, claiming that their ideology was inimical to a free society.
 But even if he himself couldn’t apply the principles he helped enshrine in a perfectly principled way, he nevertheless helped lay the groundwork for the modern ideal of academic freedom.
 And in a moment where major news events can prompt widespread faculty dismissals, professors may turn around to find themselves without the timeless protection that was progressively weakened in broad daylight.

 The biggest reason why tenure is going away is because of the appalling things tenured professors are saying and doing under its protection.
 It's not 'academic freedom' to subject to students of your English literature course to rants about Palestine, it's just academic malpractice.
 Academe is not some magically protected little kingdom and the people who pay tuition and taxes have grown extremely tired hearing complaints about former professors who ran porn sites while they were supposed to be teaching.